turingschool/md_launch_curriculum/Mod1/Lessons/Week4/UnitTestingI.md

 ![Run all tests](/Mod1/Images/Week4/RunAllTest.png)

-This will open the Test Explorer in either a new window, or in the same pane as your soulution explorer.
+This will open the Test Explorer in either a new window, or in the same pane as your solution explorer.
 You should see a cascade of green checks indicating that your test has passed!

 ![Passing Tests](/Mod1/Images/Week4/PassingTests.png)